reinhart1010/nix/docs/en/common/yank.md

 ---
 layout: page
 title: common/yank (English)
-description: "Read input from stdin and display a selection interface that allows a field to be selected and copied to the clipboard."
+description: "Read input from `stdin` and display a selection interface that allows a field to be selected and copied to the clipboard."
-content_hash: 8ae1a61b143d8109243beca904f9c3318033195c
+content_hash: 119daea74897d82bcd38a5ccef68203d68b6bd97
+last_modified_at: 2022-12-04
 related_topics:
   - title: 中文 version
     url: /zh/common/yank.html